-The backbone of any employment law compliance program is labor law postings.
+The backbone of any employment law compliance program is labor law posters.
 Likewise, no Thanksgiving dinner would be complete without a turkey.

 Both are foundational pieces.
-HR and compliance teams know updated labor law postings are the starting point for employment law compliance programs, just like turkey for Thanksgiving.
+HR and compliance teams know updated posters are the starting point for employment law compliance programs, just like turkey is for Thanksgiving.

 Mashed Potatoes: Minimum Wage

 Basic, needed, something to always monitor.
 Mashed potatoes and minimum wage management.

 Like turkey, mashed potatoes are a Thanksgiving staple, as is minimum wage management when it comes to employment law compliance.
 Plus, there are a wide variety and styles of mashed potatoes, just like the various minimum wage laws across the U.S.

 Sneaky complicated, easy to mess up.
 Green bean casserole and paid leave management have plenty in common.